 Top 5 Gnome Shell Extensions To Maximize Functionality

-The Extensions extension allows you to quickly manage your extensions.
+The Extensions extension allows you to manage your extensions.
 Perhaps it could’ve been named Extensions Manager.
 If you have the Gnome tweak tool installed you already have a GUI to manage your installed extensions.
-But when you can do it from anywhere without having to launch anything, why won’t you?
+But when you can do it from anywhere without launching anything, why won’t you?
 Extensions either sit next to your other icons and extensions in the panel or the user drop-down menu.

 Extensions